Latest News from the Underworld

 065

-Under the banner of the king
+Under the Banner of the King

 When the captain returned from his meeting in the woods, he appeared greatly emboldened and was accompanied by a new regiment, one we hadn’t seen before.
 Their pikestaffs looked a little like birch twigs and their flintlocks made unearthly sounds.
 We could swear their horses cantered without striking the earth.
 The soldiers themselves were difficult to describe, except they had certain qualities of moths and cobwebs, and wore mushroom hats, and they did not join us at our campfires in the evening.
 Instead, they preferred to wait in the shadows, gazing up at the clouds and conversing in lost languages.